 Our slime recipes are so easy to change up with different themes for holidays, seasons, favorite characters, or special occasions.
-Saline solution fluffy slime is always super stretchy and makes for great sensory play and science with the kids!
+Fluffy slime is always super stretchy and makes for great sensory play and science with the kids!

-Note: Fluffy slime with shaving cream will loose some of it’s fluff due to the foam shaving losing air over time.
-However, it’s still tons of fun afterwards.
+Note: Fluffy slime with shaving cream will lose some of its fluff due to the foam shaving losing air over time.
+However, it’s still tons of fun afterward.

-SUPER FLUFFY SNOW SLIME RECIPE IS PERFECT FOR INDOOR WINTER!
+SUPER FLUFFY SNOW SLIME RECIPE FOR INDOOR WINTER PLAY!

 Click on the image below or on the link for tons of easy and amazing slime recipes!